szczyglis-dev/py-gpt/README.md

 - `grok-imagine-video-1.5` (xAI)
 ```

 All models are specified in the configuration file `models.json`, which you can customize.
 This file is located in the base profile/application workdir and is not affected by a project data-workdir override.
-You can add new models provided directly by `OpenAI API` (or compatible), `Google Gen AI API`, `Anthropic API`, `xAI API`, and those supported by `LlamaIndex` or `Ollama` to this file.
-Configuration for LlamaIndex in placed in `llama_index` key.
+You can add models for built-in providers, OpenAI-compatible/custom providers, `Ollama`, and LlamaIndex-backed workflows.

+For normal LlamaIndex use, no model-specific API key, endpoint, model name, `**kwargs` or `ENV` block is required.
+PyGPT resolves the LlamaIndex model from the model ID/provider and reuses the provider's normal global credentials and endpoint.
+This also applies to runtime custom providers.
+The optional LlamaIndex fields in the model's **Advanced** section are overrides only: add `**kwargs` or `ENV` values when you intentionally need provider-specific parameters or want to override the inherited configuration.
+The model importer therefore does not need to create LlamaIndex `args`/`env` entries for ordinary models.

 You can import new models by manually editing `models.json` or by using the model importer in the `Config -> Models -> Import` menu.